 - Experienced any side effects.

-During the course of treatment the doctor may need to reassess your progress and nurses may ask you to complete questionaires to measure improvement.
+During the course of treatment, the doctor may need to reassess your progress and nurses may ask you to complete questionnaires to measure improvement.

 What happens after the rTMS treatment?